Direct-to-Consumer Marketing in Healthcare - 3 Misconceptions

-Many commercial teams that have leveraged DTC campaigns of some kind end up frustrated with a lack of ability to clearly see if it’s driving ROI.
-They are able to see audience size, open rates, share of voice, and click through rates, but they still have no idea if any patients actually took action.
+Many commercial teams that have leveraged DTC campaigns of some kind end up frustrated with a lack of ability to clearly see if it’s driving an ROI.
+They are able to see audience size, open rates, share of voice, and click-through rates, but they still have no idea if any patients actually took action.
 Were appointments requested and set?

-Once you’re able to track to a specific result a second common pitfall is only focusing on the single unit economics of the tracked result.
+Once you’re able to track to a specific result a second common pitfall many teams fall into is only focusing on the single unit economics of the tracked result.

 - Pay attention to the ripple effect that the tracked behavior represents in the marketplace.
 The patient that took action and you are able to track is actually only the tip of the ice proverbial iceberg.
 You want to look at increases across the entire market as well.

-- Foster and drive increased utilization.
-Do this by leveraging the patient education campaign in the field to engage and drive conversations with providers that have yet to adopt your therapy.
+- Foster and drive increased utilization by leveraging the patient education campaign in the field to engage and drive conversations with providers that have yet to adopt your therapy to its full indications.
 At the same time that you’re investing in educating your patient population, your sales team should use these efforts as a sales tool.
-Providers that have not adopted your tech will have opinions and questions, but they will not want to miss the opportunity to partner with companies that are more than just another vendor with a product in a box.
+Providers that have not adopted your tech yet will have opinions and questions, but they will not want to miss the opportunity to partner with companies that are more than just another vendor with a product in a box.

 Ultimately, the best way to accelerate your therapy and its widespread use is to rapidly scale up and continually add more users.
 And the best way to do that is through early adopters and market disruptors — on both the patient and physician side.